PhysiCell-Tools/python-loader/man/docstring/mcds.__init__.md

 ## description:
 ```
-            TimeStep.__init__ will generate a class instance with a
+            TimeStep.__init__ will call pyMCDS.__init__ that generates a mcds
-            dictionary of dictionaries data structure that contains all
+            class instance, a dictionary of dictionaries data structure that
-            output from a single PhysiCell model time step. furthermore,
+            contains all output from a single PhysiCell model time step.
-            this class, and as such it's instances, offers functions
-            to access the stored data.
+            furthermore, the mcds object offers functions to access the stored data.
-            the code assumes that all related output files are stored in
+            the code assumes that all related output files are stored
-            the same directory. data is loaded by reading the xml file
+            in the same directory. data is loaded by reading the xml file for
-            for a particular time step and the therein referenced files.
+            a particular time step and the therein referenced files.

 ```